Clean a CRM contact export

 <constraints>

-- A no-match result returns no credit charge — flag for re-research, don't drop silently.
+- No-match returns no credit charge.
+Flag for re-research, don't drop silently.

-- Treat DNC = yes as a hard skip for any phone outreach.
+- Treat DNC=yes as a hard skip for phone outreach.
 Surface those rows separately.

 - Email confidence below A is worth flagging for a follow-up validation pass.